Sega Rally 2

-Sega Rally 2 is an arcade racing game developed by Sega AM Annex for the Model 3 arcade hardware.
-It is the sequel to 1994's Sega Rally Championship.
-The game was first released in arcades in February 1998, and was later ported by Smilebit to the Sega Dreamcast, becoming one of the console's earliest titles when it was released in Japan on January 28, 1999.
-The Sega Dreamcast version was released in Europe as a launch title on October 14, 1999, and then in North America on November 27.
-A PC version was released in Japan and Europe that same year, with the North American release following suit in September 2000, where it was published by Mattel Interactive.
+Sega Rally 2 is an arcade racing game developed by Sega for the Model 3 arcade hardware.
+It is the sequel to 1995's Sega Rally Championship.
+The game was first released in arcades in February 1998, and was later ported to the Dreamcast, becoming one of the console's earliest titles when it was released in Japan on January 28, 1999.
+The Dreamcast version was released in Europe as a launch title on October 14, 1999, and then in North America on November 27.
+A Windows version was released in Japan and Europe that same year, with the North American release following suit in November 2000, where it was published by Mattel Interactive.

 Gameplay

 As with the predecessor, Sega Rally Championship, the object of the game is to successfully drive along a track while reaching checkpoints and thus be rewarded with more time to enable the player to reach the goal.
+The handling of the car changing with the different road surfaces has also been retained.
 Sega Rally 2 added new vehicles, new environment settings for the circuits (including snowy tracks and a course set on an island), as well as including multiple circuits in each environment type.
-An updated version of the original game's Desert track was also included.
+An updated version of the original game's Desert track is also included.
+A hand brake was added to the controls.

-The Dreamcast and PC versions of the game also included a "10-year championship" mode.
-The Dreamcast version ported using Windows CE, had a frame rate half that of the arcade version.
+The arcade version has two modes: a Championship Mode, in which the player races against opponent cars, and a Practice Mode, in which there are no other cars on the tracks and the player races to beat the clock.
+The Dreamcast and PC versions of the game also include a "10-year championship" mode.
+The Dreamcast version, ported using Windows CE, has a frame rate half that of the arcade version.

 The Toyota Celica GT-Four ST-205, Lancia Delta HF Integrale and the unlockable Lancia Stratos HF returned from the original game as selectable cars, along with newer Toyota and Lancia cars, as well as cars from Mitsubishi, Subaru, Fiat, Peugeot, Renault, and Ford.

 Development

 Development on the game began in March 1997, with producer Tetsuya Mizuguchi at the helm.
 Roughly half of the development personnel were Sega AM Annex staff, with the other half taken from a number of other internal studios at Sega.
+The majority of the development staff for the original Sega Rally Championship worked on Sega Rally 2.
 The team created their own development tools for the project.

 The cabinet was designed by Sega AM4.